 Based on their data the authors assume differential roles for VMPFC and LpSTS.
 The VMPFC may be implicated in internal self-representation which then is linked to the processing of external stimuli as in LpSTS that is implicated in attributing salience or attention to stimuli.
-By coupling VMPFC and LpSTS the internal self-representation can impact the external stimulus processing as in the self-labelled shapes.
+By coupling VMPFC and LpSTS the internal self-representation can impact on the external stimulus processing as in the self-labeled shapes.
 Considering their functional connectivity data, they assume that the VMPFC receives the visual input (from the external stimuli, the shapes) even earlier than visual associative areas (which though due to the sluggishness of the BOLD response in fMRI would need to be demonstrated in EEG).
-That in turn makes it possible for the VMPFC (and its self-specificity) to impact their subsequent processing in posterior regions like the LpSTS and to attribute higher degrees of salience or attention to them which psychologically can be described as self-association.
+That in turn makes it possible for the VMPFC (and its self-specificity) to impact on their subsequent processing in posterior regions like the LpSTS and to attribute higher degrees of salience or attention to them which psychologically can be described as self-association.
 Such self-association reflects the assignment of self-specificity to otherwise self-neutral stimuli (see above).

-Emotions and Self-specificity
+Emotions and self-specificity

-The previous study on perception and self-tested for the neural underpinning of linking self to perceptual stimuli thus accounting for self-association.
+The previous study on perception and self tested for the neural underpinning of linking self to perceptual stimuli thus accounting for self-association.
 Does self-processing relate to the neural basis of other basic driving processes, such as emotions and reward?
 Though not explicitly testing for such linkage of rewarding or emotional stimuli to the self, there are data indicating neural overlap between emotions and self as well as between reward and self.

-Both positive and negative emotions have been shown to recruit the anterior cortical midline structures including the sub- and pregenual anterior cingulate cortex as well as ventro- and dorsomedial prefrontal cortex [39, 40].
+Both positive and negative emotions have been shown to recruit the anterior cortical midline structures including the sub- and pregenual anterior cingulate cortex as well as ventro- and dorsomedial prefrontal cortex (Phan, Wager, Taylor, & Liberzon, 2002, Roy, Shohamy, & Wager, 2012).
 Since the very same regions are also recruited in the various studies on self, one can suggest overlap and interaction between self and emotions.
-Consider the study of Phan [15] who let subjects view emotional pictures while being scanned using fMRI.
-Afterwards, subjects were asked to evaluate the degree of self-relatedness or personal relevance of the same pictures in order to correlate them with the fMRI signal.
-Signal changes in the VMPFC during emotional picture presentation predicted the degree of personal relevance (or self-relatedness) subjects attributed to the same pictures post scanning.
+Consider the study of Phan et al. (2004) who let subjects view emotional pictures while being scanned using fMRI.
+Afterwards, subjects were asked to evaluate the degree of selfrelatedness or personal relevance of the same pictures in order to correlate them with the fMRI signal.
+Signal changes in the VMPFC during emotional picture presentation predicted the degree of personal relevance (or self-relatedness) subjects attributed to the same pictures post-scanning.

-Further support for direct neural interaction between self and emotion comes from a study by Moran and colleagues [41].
-One early study by Moran [41] applied a two-by-two factorial design in which they presented words corresponding to personality characteristics varying emotional valence (positive or negative) and self-specificity (high and low) (which had to be judged by subjects as personally favourable or unfavourable).
-They showed an interaction between high degrees of self-specificity and (positive) emotional valence in specifically the pregenual and subgenual anterior cingulate cortex [41].
+Further support for direct neural interaction between self and emotion comes from a study by Moran and colleagues (Moran, Macrae, Heatherton, Wyland, & Kelley, 2006).
+One study by Moran et al. applied a two-by-two factorial design in which they presented words corresponding to personality characteristics of varying emotional valence (positive or negative) and self-specificity (high and low) (which had to be judged by subjects as personally favorable or unfavorable).
+They showed an interaction between high degrees of self-specificity and (positive) emotional valence in specifically the pregenual and subgenual anterior cingulate cortex (Moran et al., 2006).

-The central involvement of these regions was further supported by a study of ours [14].
+The central involvement of these regions was further supported by a study of ours (Northoff et al., 2009).
 To exclude task-related effects like the cognitive efforts related to judgments (and to focus on stimulus-related effects related to perception itself independent of subsequent judgment), we let subjects passively view emotional pictures in the scanner.
 Afterwards outside the scanner subjects had to judge the emotional arousal (i.e., excited/aroused or not) and valence (i.e., positive or negative) as well as the degree of self-specificity of the same pictures.